pengwynn/flint/README.md

        --token, -t          GitHub API access token [$FLINT_TOKEN] --help, -h           show help
        --version, -v        print the version

 ### Philosophy

 If you want people to use and contribute to your project, you need to start by answering their most basic questions.
 Flint is a command line script that will check your project for common answers to these questions.

-#### What is this?

-Since it is so important, GitHub founder [Tom Preston-Werner][mojombo] suggests you [should write the README before you write a single line of code][RDD].
-A well crafted README includes:

-- A description of problems your project solves.
-- The philosophy behind your project.
-- Basic usage and getting started instructions.
-- A list of comparable projects that inspired yours or would be suitable alternatives.

 #### How am I allowed to use it?